TOPaz09/Top-air/README.md

 size=[8, 6],hodo_color=True)
 ```

-- you can use your data from different format file by copy and paste data instead example input file and enjoy with this library.
+- you can use your data from different format file by copy and paste data instead example input file.

 Develop by Supaporn Noisen